 To create and promote a culture of academic integrity, the behaviour of all members of the University of Waterloo is based on honesty, trust, fairness, respect and responsibility.

 All members of the University of Waterloo community are expected to hold to the highest standard of academic integrity in their studies, teaching, and research.
+Further details on Academic Integrity are found on the UW Undergraduate Calendar.

-The Office of Academic Integrity’s website contains detailed information on the University's policy for students and faculty.
+In addition, the Office of Academic Integrity’s website contains detailed information on the University's policy for students and faculty.
 This site explains why academic integrity (AI) is important and how students can avoid academic misconduct.
 It also identifies resources available on campus to help achieve academic integrity in and out of the classroom.

 The university offers various student support services across campus to assist students in a variety of areas.